 Atlantic Way Trail

-The Atlantic Way trail passes throught a pleasant mixed growth of young pine and white and gray birch eventually opening into the Goosefare Brook marsh.
+The Atlantic Way trail passes through a pleasantly mixed growth of young pine and white and gray birch eventually opening into the Goosefare Brook marsh.

 Directions to the eastern trailhead (Seaside Avenue): Follow the above directions, but instead of turning on Wildwood, continue straight for another .4 miles and turn left on Bayview.
 Go .7 miles and turn left at the stop sign onto Seaside.
 Go .2 miles and look for the trailhead kiosk and a wide shoulder for parking on your left.